Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Tennessee is 3-3 against the spread, and 4-2 overall, at home this season.

-- The Titans are winless ATS (0-1) as 8.5-point favorites or greater at home.

-- In six home games this year, Tennessee has gone over the total twice.
+- This year, in six home games, Tennessee has hit the over twice.

 Powered by Data Skrive.